Controlled Persistence at the Execution Boundary

 Why This Matters

 Most systems treat memory as passive storage.
-They either store too easily, creating corrupted state, or fail to manage correction properly.
+They write too easily, overwrite too quickly, and cannot govern correction properly.

 Drift Stack™ Perspective